justindmartin/Keyster-Egg/README.md

 Keyster Egg
 =================

-The KeysterEgg class lets you make key combination easter eggs in JavaScript, just like Konami used to make.
+The KeysterEgg class lets you make key sequence easter eggs in JavaScript, just like Konami used to make.

 ## Usage Example